tribblix/build/patches/openjdk25/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+Fix: Enable a minimal DTrace build.
+This just enables the shared probes, as also available on MacOS and Linux.
+The solaris-specific probes, and libjvm_db, are not provided and may be completely removed in future.

 Cleanup: remove solaris-specific X11CNS11643, we should be the same as everything else.